coderamen666/srd-v3.5-md/spells/magic-overview.md

 **Line of Effect:** A line of effect is a straight, unblocked path that indicates what a spell can affect.
 A line of effect is canceled by a solid barrier.
-It's like line of sight for ranged weapons, except that it's not blocked by fog, darkness, and other factors that limit normal sight.
+It’s like line of sight for ranged weapons, except that it’s not blocked by fog, darkness, and other factors that limit normal sight.

 You must have a clear line of effect to any target that you cast a spell